LuxLeaks: Appeal to higher court

 A single hearing was held on 23 November 2017 before the Luxembourg Court of Cassation.
 On 11 January 2018, the Court rendered a distinct judgment for the two defendants.
 The Court recalled that a whistleblower's action has to be appreciated as a whole.
 Consequently, it overturned the previous verdict against Deltour.
 Following three years of judicial procedures, Deltour was fully granted whistleblower status.
 But the Luxembourg Court of Cassation dismissed the appeal of Halet, stating that the documents he released were not "essential, new and previously unknown".

 Appeal and Decision of the European Court of Human Rights

 Halet decided to refer his case to the European Court of Human Rights (ECHR) in order to get the recognition that he also acted as a whistleblower.
 In May 2021, a chamber of the ECHR rejected Halet's appeal.

-In February 2023, the Grand Chamber of the ECHR ruled that Halet's conviction violated Article 10 of the European Conviction of Human Rights.
-The ruling was praised by journalists groups.
+In February 2023, the Grand Chamber of the ECHR ruled that Halet's conviction violated Article 10 of the European Convention of Human Rights.
+The ruling required Luxembourg to pay Halet €55,000 plus court costs.